|Course Name||Political Science & International Relations|

 |Salient Features|| Experienced & Expert faculty Mr. Rohan Dange

-Test series (prepared & evaluated by faculty himself)
+Test series (prepared & evaluated by faculty herself)

 Discussion of Previous Years Question Papers